What is a denial of service (DoS) attack, and how can I prevent it?

 There are a number of ways in which an unscrupulous person could benefit from performing a Denial of Service attack:

-• Financial motivations.
 Organised crime groups can use the threat of a DoS attack to extort organisations.
+Given that websites and software drive many transactions and working processes, losing access to them for even minutes can cost huge amounts of money.
 Some companies will pay up simply to avoid the disruption that an attack would cause, or to end a sustained attack.

-• Political or social motives.
 DoS attacks can be used to take down websites or networks of political opponents, or of companies or organisations that an activist group sees as unethical.
-Readily available ‘stress-testing’ software such as LOIC can enable individuals to band together and launch DDoS attacks with the click of a button.
+Readily available ‘stress-testing’ software such as the Low Orbit Ion Cannon (LOIC) can enable individuals to band together and launch DDoS attacks with the click of a button.

-• As a form of distraction.
 Attackers may use a DoS attack to draw your attention away from other malicious activities they are carrying out.
-A DoS attack on one system may preempt a more serious breach of another system, or a different kind of attack on the same system.
+A DoS attack on one system may pre-empt a more serious breach of another system, or a different kind of attack on the same system.

-• Self-inflicted incidents.
-Denial of Service disruptions can sometimes stem from mistakes on the part of an organisation’s IT department (eg. failing to configure the company’s server properly, resulting in an overload of network requests).
+Denial of Service disruptions can sometimes stem from mistakes on the part of an organisation’s IT department (e.g. failing to configure the company’s server properly, resulting in an overload of network requests).
+These kinds of technical errors can take down systems without any deliberate or malicious intent.

 How to prevent a Denial of Service attack